-3.2 Trading Policy
+3.5 Trading Policy

 Sections 3.9 to 3.11 of the Code set out the requirements of a trading policy.
-If a pipeline is a contract carriage pipeline (as is proposed for the Tubridgi Pipeline System), the Access Arrangement must include a trading policy, which explains how users may trade their rights to a service with other persons.
+If a pipeline is a contract carriage pipeline (as is proposed for DBNGP), the Access Arrangement must include a trading policy, which explains how users may trade their rights to a service with other users or prospective users.